arrikenw/IT-Project/README.md

 - An Amazon S3 Bucket file server

 ### Motivation for E-FOLIO
-Documentation on the core vision of our system can be found in our [/docs directory](/docs).
+Documentation on the core vision of our system can be found in the [/docs directory](/docs).

 The  `/docs ` directory includes the following items:
 - User Stories